 These animals are at risk for abuse and often live in terrible conditions: in private hands, menageries masquerading as rescue sanctuaries, and at unqualified roadside zoos operating with little oversight or accountability.

-Then, when big cats are surrendered or confiscated, rescue operations kick into gear to transfer the cats to qualified sanctuaries.
+When big cats are surrendered or confiscated, rescue operations kick into gear to transfer the cats to qualified sanctuaries.
 But for too long, many sanctuaries had to turn cats away.

 Working alone, sanctuaries didn’t have enough resources to rescue all the cats in need.
 But working together, they’re able to do more.